jangler/oracles-randomizer/doc/ages_hard_guide.md

 	2. Using a bush + bracelet + toss ring + seeds or feather + a pot in the first room.
 	3. Using feather + sword + switch hook in the second room.
-	4. Using feather + sword + a pot + bracelet + toss ring in the second room.
+	4. Using feather + sword + a pot + bracelet in the second room.
 	5. Using seeds + feather + ember/scent/mystery seeds from satchel in the
 	   second room.